Business solution people concept with human hands putting together a jigsaw puzzle made of gears with 3D illustration elements.

 a professional headshot of Jeffery Batiste

-I am excited about joining the Diversity and Inclusion Council and helping to develop programs and initiatives that will foster a more inclusive environment for all employees.
+I am excited about joining the Inclusion Council and helping to develop programs and initiatives that will foster a more inclusive environment for all employees.
 I am dedicated to our vision of a workplace where every employee can be their authentic self.
-This is a deeply personal goal, given my own career journey and I thank the council for the opportunity to do this work with other business leaders.
+This is a deeply personal goal, given my own career journey, and I thank the council for the opportunity to do this work with other business leaders.

 -Jeffery Batiste